 - a.
 A course that fulfills a core curriculum requirement may also be counted toward any specific requirement of the Bachelor of Science in Economics unless otherwise stated. - b.
-A course that fulfills another requirement may also be used to fulfill a flag requirement.

-c.
 Up to three hours of coursework counted toward prescribed work or toward the core curriculum may also be counted toward a minor or certificate.
 Completion of a transcript-recognized minor or certificate is not a requirement of the Bachelor of Science in Economics, but may be earned.

 The student must fulfill the University's General Requirements for graduation and the requirements given in the sections Special Requirements of the College of Liberal Arts and Applicability of Certain Courses.
 University requirements for graduation include a grade point average of at least 2.00 in all courses taken at the University (including credit by examination, correspondence, and extension) for which a grade or symbol other than Q, W, X, or CR is recorded.
 The student must also earn a grade point average of at least 2.00 in courses taken at the University and counted toward major requirements.
-More information about grades and the grade point average is given in the General Information Catalog.
+More information about grades and the grade point average is given in General Information.